mjdarby/Fic/Readme.md

 It's a pain to integration test this stuff, but I recently discovered the joys of CZECH by Amir Karger - so the first little rule we could have is that you run the CZECH suite against v3 + v4 and make sure the score/output you get isn't worse than what we started with.
 You can find the suite [here](https://www.ifarchive.org/indexes/if-archive/infocom/interpreters/tools/).
 You'll need to install Inform, but otherwise the Readme is self-explanatory.

+## Project Goals
+Modest - the idea is to implement to some standard every opcode of V1-V5+V7-V8.
+Full support is not the target as Fic is currently a terminal application, so fancy font stuff isn't possible for instance.
+I will consider Fic viable when the enhancements given in the TODO section are done, and it is possible to complete the Infocom catalogue.
+In addition, it would be grand to also support a few of the modern classics/personal favourites:
+- Photopia by Adam Cadre
+- Spider and Web by Andrew Plotkin
+- Bronze by Emily Short (implies Blorb support!)
+- Anchorhead by Michael Gentry

+Theoretically, correctly implementing the Z-Machine means supporting the above as well as everything else!
+But, sadly, I do not have time to test every game file the sun.
+If the above work to the degree that Frotz and other well-established interpreters support, I'll be happy.
+And for everything else - I've already outlined how to report bugs and contribute fixes!

 # Technical stuff
 ## Dones
 ### Opcodes implemented